Temples around Chennai (South)

 This is a temple of beautiful 51 feet Devi Karumariamman idol, a new one.

 This is an Anjaneyar temple on a hillock near the 51 feet karumariamman temple.

 Thirupporur – Mahabalipuram

 1) Sri Etteeswarar Temple

 The temple is more than 2000 years old.
 The Lord is seen here with His Divine Consort – Ezhilar Kuzhali.
 Sri Idai Kattu Siddhar of Thiruvannamalai has worshipped the Lord here.
-His Idol is seen at the entrance.
-The Lingam is tall and in Avudayar Form.
+His idol is seen at the entrance.
+The lingam is tall and with a square Aavudayar.
 Nandi is Apoorva Nandeeswarar with erected ears as if keenly listening to what is going on around.
 Sarabeswarar here has a separate shrine and not in a pillar like in most other temples.
-The Navagrahams are seen with their Consorts.
+The Navagrahams are seen with their consorts.

-Worshiping the Lord here gives “Etram” – Progress to the individual in all forms.
+Worshiping the Lord here gives “Etram” (Progress) to the individuals in all forms.
 Also those fighting court cases are assured of victory – if they have done no wrong.
-The locals have renovated the Temple.
-The Garba Griham is in Gaja Bristha for and the idols of Vallalar & Agastiyar are also seen,
+The locals have renovated the temple in 2011.
+The Garba Griham is in Gaja Bristha form and the idols of Vallalar & Agastiyar are also seen,

 2) Sri Karunakara Perumal Temple

-About 500 metres next to the Temple this Vishnu temple is located.
-As the name suggests, He is in a Merciful form in Abhaya Hasta form and is seen with both His Consorts.
+Next to the Shiva temple, this Vishnu temple is also located.
+As the name suggests, He is in a merciful form in Abhaya Hasta posture and is seen with both His Consorts.
 Along the walls of the Garbha Graiham are idols of Vinayagar, Lakshmi Narasimhar, Lakshmi Narayanar & Hayagreevar.
-There is a separate sannidhi for Anjaneyar.
+There is a separate shrine for Anjaneyar.

-The temple is being maintained by the Locals and being looked after by a person who was with ISKCON, Injambakkam.
-Thanks to his efforts, the temple has a flower orchard and a Tulsi Forest.
-He told me that there are plans to install a Krishna Idol at the Centre of the Tulsi forest.
+The temple is being maintained by the locals and being looked after by a person who was with ISKCON, Injambakkam.
+Thanks to his efforts, the temple has a flower orchard and a Tulsi garden.
+There are plans to install a Krishna Idol at the centre of the Tulsi garden.

 The Lord’s idol belongs to pre-pallava period and was found in the nearby pond.
 It got disfigured due to aging and another idol was sculpted and consecrated.
 The disfigured idols are kept in the temple.
 A well containing a Shiva Lingam was also discovered.